WiegnerO/Imagify/README.md

 # Imagify
-This application is the back end API of an image repository application called Imagify This API is written using the Express Node.js web application framework Imagify is an ecommerce application where users can upload, search, delete, sell and buy images This API focuses on the search operations of the Imagify application where users have multiple ways of searching for an image or a group of images
+This application is the back end API of an image repository application called Imagify This API is written using the Express Node.js web application framework Imagify is an ecommerce application where users can upload, search, delete, sell and buy images<br>
+This API focuses on the search operations of the Imagify application where users have multiple ways of searching for an image or a group of images

 ## Search operations include: